Element-Research/rnn/README.md

 used to abstract away the intricacies of `AbstractRecurrent` modules.
 While an `AbstractRecurrent` instance requires that a sequence to be presented one input at a time, each with its own call to `forward` (and `backward`), the `Sequencer` forwards an `input` sequence (a table) into an `output` sequence (a table of the same length).
-It also takes care of calling `forget`, `backwardOnline` and other such AbstractRecurrent-specific methods.
+It also takes care of calling `forget` on AbstractRecurrent instances.

 ### Input/Output Format